apereo/cas/docs/cas-server-documentation/logging/Logging.md

 ## Log Data Sanitation

-For security purposes, CAS by default will attempt to remove TGT and PGT ids from all log data.
+For security purposes, CAS by default will attempt to remove ticket-granting ticket and proxy-granting ticket ids from all log data.
 This will of course include messages that are routed to a log destination by the logging framework as well as all audit messages.

 A sample follows below:

 ```bash
 WHO: audit:unknown